efdubya4/DatabaseSystemsProject/README.md

 Compute the grade for a student, where the lowest score for a given category is dropped.

 USER GUIDE:
-To start, make sure you have MySQL downloaded
+- To start, make sure you have MySQL downloaded
-Run the script so create the tables and insert the data
+- Run the script to create the tables and insert the data